Best Tablets of 2022

 People buy tablets for very different reasons.

-In addition to the large, bright, accurate display, it features 32 gigabytes of built-in storage (expandable with a microSD card) and a battery that lasted around 11 hours in our tests.
+In addition to the large, bright, accurate display, it features 32 gigabytes of built-in storage (expandable with a microSD card) and a battery that lasts around 11 hours in our tests.
 Unlike the Amazon Fire, this tablet uses the Google Play app store, so you shouldn’t have trouble finding Gmail, Google Photos, and other favorites.

 It also features robust parental controls, so you can control the content and services your child has access to.